Granga/etsy-ts/README.md

 - `Etsy` class constructor now requires `SecurityDataStorage` instance that implements [`ISecurityDataStorage`](src/types/ISecurityDataStorage.ts) interface.
 See a sample implementation in [examples/v3/SecurityDataStorage.ts](examples/SecurityDataStorage.ts).
+- Remove the refresh token logic from your code - now that's included within this client
 - For methods that require oauth, now you need to pass `etsyUserId` instead of `accessToken`.
 This client will use `SecurityDataStorage` instance to get, refresh and save `accessToken` for the given `etsyUserId`.